A new standard for online training

 The deliberate integration of a third-party identity verification and proctoring provider ensures that the integrity of verification results is outside of the influence of both BIS and/or its clients, and eliminates the centralization of personal information, thus maintaining compliance with legislative privacy requirements globally.

-In the near future, together with Integrity Advocate, BIS will be offering the ability for any customer who purchases a course on our system to upgrade their training experience to a proctored version of that course.
+Together with Integrity Advocate, BIS offers the ability for any customer who purchases a course on our system to upgrade their training experience to a proctored version of that course.